A General Theory of Liquidity Provisioning for Prediction Markets: Liquidity provisioning protocol for prediction markets

-Several questions arise from this protocol: A key step in this protocol is the computation of liabilities.
-In particular, if an LP wishes to provide liquidity using $C$, and the current price is $\p$, what do they need to deposit?
-Does the required split $\r = \sum_i \r^i$ always exist?
-Can the various quantities be computed efficiently?
-Is there a sensible $\fee()$ function?
-It turns out that we have an affirmative answer to all of these questions, at least in the case $n=2$, i.e., with only two outcomes, which we discuss over the upcoming sections \footnote{The computational efficiency will depend on the computational properties of the constituent cost functions, but in \S~\ref{sec:DeFi} we will see how to implement the protocol efficiently in practice for several examples.}.
+A key step in the protocol is the computation of liabilities, from which several questions arise.
+If an LP wishes to provide liquidity using $C$, and the current price is $\p$, what do they need to deposit?
+Also, does the required split $\r=\sum_i \r^i$ always exist?
+We answer these questions in the later sections.